top of page

 Warmest Regards

 My name is Alex, and I'm the artist behind Ika Hime!
-I'm a queer, freelance illustrator and comic creator based out of North Carolina.
+I'm a queer, disabled, freelance illustrator and comic creator based out of North Carolina.
 I have a wide variety of interests from science and true crime to make-up and crochet.
-I'm a practicing witch and paranormal researcher, and a proud mom to a sweet bunny, a couple pain in the butt cats, a precious axolotl, some cute beetles, and about 200 houseplants.
+I'm a practicing witch and paranormal/occult enthusiast, and a proud mom to a sweet bunny, a couple pain in the butt cats, a precious axolotl, some cute beetles, and about 200 houseplants.

 • Twitter